 A School Resource Officer (SRO) is a full-time law enforcement officer placed in schools to create and maintain a secure educational environment for students, teachers, and staff.
 This program offers a specialized approach to community-oriented policing by ensuring that a safe and secure learning environment exists in our community.

 SROs are a valuable resource utilized by local school districts.
 Officers are trained in the “triad” approach for law enforcement programs in schools, outlining the SRO’s role as that of a teacher, counselor, and law enforcement officer.
 The SROs obtain specialized training to perform these duties:

 - Keep the peace in schools so students and faculty can focus on education.

 - Provide guidance to students about law enforcement questions.

 - Act as a link to support services on and off school campus.

 - Assist teachers by providing their expertise about the law in a classroom or other educational setting.

-Most importantly, SROs serve as positive role models for all students on campus, especially ones who may need an adult figure to inspire them to reach their fullest potential in and outside the classroom.
+Most importantly, SROs serve as positive role models for all students on campus and help them reach their fullest potential in and outside the classroom.

 SROs will not interfere with the way the school functions.